Panasonic G9 vs Leica X Typ 113

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (20 vs 5 flaps/sec) to capture the decisive moment.